-Botanical Impact - Loss of Species of Conservation Concern Alternative 1 Alternative 2 Alternative 3: NO - GO DESCRIPTION OF IMPACT: Numerous Species of Conservation Concern are present within the affected area, the most notable of which is the Gladiolus fourcadei , which will be removed during site preparation.
-No Impact.
-Nature of impact: Negative Negative No Impact Extent and duration of impact: Local; Permanent Local; Permanent -N/A Probability of occurrence: Probable Probable -N/A Degree to which the impact can be reversed: Barely Reversible Barely Reversible -N/A Degree to which the impact may cause irreplaceable loss of resources: Significant loss of resource Significant loss of resource -N/A Cumulative impact prior to mitigation: Medium Medium -N/A Significance rating of impact prior to mitigation High Medium -N/A Degree to which the impact can be mitigated: Can be mitigated Can be mitigated -N/A
+Botanical Impact - Susceptibility of some areas to erosion as a result of construction related disturbances.
+Alternative 1 Alternative 2 Alternative 3: NO - GO DESCRIPTION OF IMPACT: Removal of vegetation cover and soil disturbance may result in some areas being susceptible to soil erosion after completion of the activity.
+No Impact, as no vegetation clearing or soil disturbance.
+Nature of impact: Negative Negative No Impact Extent and duration of impact: Site Specific; Medium Term Site Specific; Medium Term -N/A Probability of occurrence: Probable Probable -N/A Degree to which the impact can be reversed: Barely Reversible Barely Reversible -N/A Degree to which the impact may cause irreplaceable loss of resources: Marginal loss of resource Marginal loss of resource -N/A Cumulative impact prior to mitigation: Low Low -N/A Significance rating of impact prior to mitigation Low Low -N/A Degree to which the impact can be mitigated: Can be mitigated Can be mitigated -N/A Proposed mitigation: Suitable measures must be implemented in areas that may be susceptible to -N/A